Free shipping on orders over 50€ up to 500g

 Use this sliding knot to tie a Brazilian braceletor a macramé bracelet, or add Miyuki beads, charms or a spacer!
 The possibilities are endless, and it's up to you to create trendyDIY costume jewelry!

-What is a sliding knot?
+What is a slipknot?

-A sliding knot is a type of knot used in jewelry to create an adjustable closure.
+A slip knot is a type of knot used in jewelry to create an adjustable closure.
 It allows the wires to slide over each other toadjust the size of the bracelet on the wrist.
 It is particularly useful in jewelry without metal clasps.

-Why use a sliding knot for a bracelet?
+Why use a noose for a bracelet?

 • Adjustable: fits all wrists